prometheus-operator/prometheus-operator/governance.md

 Team member status may be given to those who have made ongoing contributions to the Prometheus Operator project for at least 3 months.
 This is usually in the form of code improvements, pull-request reviews, issue triaging or notable work on documentation, but organizing events or user support could also be taken into account.

-New members may be proposed by any existing Maintainer by email to [prometheus-operator-team][team].
+New members may be proposed by any existing Maintainer by email to [prometheus-operator-team](https://groups.google.com/forum/#!forum/prometheus-operator-team).
 It is highly desirable to reach consensus about acceptance of a new member.
 However, the proposal is ultimately voted on by a formal [supermajority vote](#supermajority-vote) of Team Maintainers.

 If the new member proposal is accepted, the proposed team member should be contacted privately via email to confirm or deny their acceptance of team membership.
-This email will also be CC'd to [prometheus-operator-team][team] for record-keeping purposes.
+This email will also be CC'd to [prometheus-operator-team](https://groups.google.com/forum/#!forum/prometheus-operator-team) for record-keeping purposes.

 If they choose to accept, the following steps are taken:

-* Maintainer is added to the [GitHub organization][gh] as _Owner_.
+* Maintainer is added to the [GitHub organization](https://github.com/prometheus-operator) as *Owner*.
-* Maintainer is added to the [prometheus-operator-team][team].
+* Maintainer is added to the [prometheus-operator-team](https://groups.google.com/forum/#!forum/prometheus-operator-team).
-* Maintainer is added to the list of team members [here][maintainers-doc]
+* Maintainer is added to the list of team members [here](MAINTAINERS.md)
-* New maintainer is announced on the [Prometheus Operator Twitter][twitter] by an existing team member.
+* New maintainer is announced on the [Prometheus Operator Twitter](https://twitter.com/PromOperator) by an existing team member.

-Team members may retire at any time by emailing [prometheus-operator-team@googlegroups.com][team].
+Team members may retire at any time by emailing [prometheus-operator-team@googlegroups.com](https://groups.google.com/forum/#!forum/prometheus-operator-team).

-Team members can be removed by [supermajority vote](#supermajority-vote) on [prometheus-operator-team@googlegroups.com][team].
+Team members can be removed by [supermajority vote](#supermajority-vote) on [prometheus-operator-team@googlegroups.com](https://groups.google.com/forum/#!forum/prometheus-operator-team).
 For this vote, the member in question is not eligible to vote and does not count towards the quorum.

 Upon death of a member, their team membership ends automatically.